 Because learning is our primary mission, we want students to have every opportunity to demonstrate their mastery of a subject or concept.
-To support this, students will be able to retake summative assessments for full credit, if the following criteria are met:
+To support this, students will be able to re-take summative assessments for full credit, if the following criteria are met:

-- Correct the summative assessment and provide evidence of having satisfactorily completed all assignments leading up to the summative assessment. - Schedule a time with the teacher to review the summative assessment and collaborate on a plan that will help the student better understand the material and prepare for a re-take or re-do. - Re-take or re-do the summative assessment.
+- Correct the summative assessment and provide evidence of having satisfactorily completed all assignments leading up to the summative assessment. - Schedule a time with the teacher to review the summative assessment and collaborate on a plan that will help the student better understand the material and prepare for a re-take or re-do. - Re-take or re-do the summative assessment, within two weeks of the return of the original assessment.